soumyadip1995/soumyadip1995.github.io/_posts/2024-11-08-Effective Accelerationism.md

 $p_{bayes}(\dot \psi ,s, a, \mu, \theta\mid\psi) = p_{int}(\mu \mid s, \theta)p_{\Psi}({\dot {\psi }\mid \psi , a, \theta)}p_{A}(a\mid \mu ,s, \theta)p_{ext}(s\mid \psi ,a, (\theta + d))$

+[*Note:- By adding $d$, we are essentially considering an ordered distribution - a slight deviation from the example given on wiki*]

 "Bayes rule" will determine "posterior probability".
 We can apply KL divergence to see the change between $q$ which is an approximation to  $p_{bayes}$ and